barmag/aind-planning/heuristic_analysis.md

 | A* Ignore Pre |1450    | 1452         | 4.3 | Yes         |
 | A* Level Sum | 86    | 88         | 57.5 | Yes         |

+As the search space grows, BFS tree and dpeth limited failed to generate a plan in reasonable time.
+Again Greedy BFS was the fastest, but failed to generate an optimal plan.
+With a larger search space we can see the value of good heurisitcis.
+A* with level sum expanded the least number of nodes, and A* with ignore preconditions was the fastest to find an optimal plan.
 ### Optimal Plan
 _Length:_ 9
 Load(C1, P1, SFO)